7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 		- What input?
 		- Where does the input go?
 		- How is it processed?
+		- Is there evidence of filtering and sanitization of input?
 	 - API?
 		 - Is it mappable?
 		 - Disclosure API Token?